Social Security Disability Payment Guide Once You’re Approved

 A trial work period allows you to test your ability to work for at least nine months.
 During this period, you’ll receive your full benefits regardless of how much you earn, as long as you report your work activity and continue to have a disabling impairment.

-Currently, a trial work month is any month in which your total wages are more than $810 OR, if self-employed, you earn more than $810 (after any expenses) OR you work over 80 hours in your own business.
-The trial work period continues until you’ve worked the equivalent of nine months within a 60-month period.
+Currently, a trial work month is any month in which your total wages are more than $910; OR, if self-employed, your net profit is more than $910; OR if in your first two years of disability, you work over 80 hours in your own business.
+The trial work period is nine months of work, not necessarily consecutive months, at the trial work period earnings level that may spread over a 60-month period.

-Then, after your trial work period, you’ll have 36 months during which you can work and still receive benefits for any month your earnings are not “substantial”—that is, they are less than $1,170/month if not blind or less than $1,950/month if blind.
+Then, after your trial work period, you’ll have 36 months during which you can work and still receive benefits for any month your earnings are not “substantial,”typically meaning less than $1,260/month or $2,110/month if you are blind.

 No new application or disability decision is needed to receive an SSD benefit during this period.